In political spotlight, Supreme Court embarks on extraordinarily controversial term

 Specifically, it has left in place lower court decisions upholding state and local restrictions on the kinds of weapons permitted and restrictions on who can carry a gun outside the home, including some similar to New York’s law.

 Conservative justices have complained about the court’s reticence.
-Barrett’s replacement of Ginsburg seems to have changed the dynamic, and the court finally will consider an NRA-backed effort to have the court find that Second Amendment rights extend beyond the home.
+Barrett’s replacement of Ginsburg seems to have changed the dynamic, and the court finally will consider an effort backed by the National Rifle Association to have the court find that Second Amendment rights extend beyond the home.

 Additionally, the court will continue its examination of government restrictions on spending public funds on religious organizations.
 It will consider Maine’s tuition-assistance program to parents who live in towns too small to have their own schools.
 Maine prohibits using the funds at religious schools.